corda/corda/docs/source/serialization.rst

 The call to ``newC.l.add`` will throw an ``UnsupportedOperationException``.

 There are several workarounds that can be used to preserve mutability on reconstituted objects.
-Firstly, if the class isn't a Kotlin data class and thus isn't restricted by having to have a primary constructor
+Firstly, if the class isn't a Kotlin data class and thus isn't restricted by having to have a primary constructor.

 .. sourcecode:: kotlin